 Common Name: Tauhinu

-Cassinia fulvida is a Evergreen Shrub up to 2.00 metres tall.
+Cassinia fulvida is an evergreen shrub that can grow up to 2.00 metres tall.

 It has miscellaneous uses.